MockLeagues/sqlplus/README.md

 ## Working with collections

 In any serious application, you'll find yourself working with entities which have relations to one or multiple other entities. sqlplus solves this problem via a lazy-loading solution which will load related entities on-demand (i.e. the first time they are accessed via a getter method inside of a session).
-If you've worked with Hibernate, this should sound very familiar; in fact, it works exactly the same!

-Lazy-loaded relations are specified on the class member with a @LoadQuery annotation, which specifies the sql which will load the appropriate relation(s):
+Lazy-loaded relations are specified on the class member with a @LoadQuery annotation, which specifies the sql which will load the appropriate relation(s).
+Any parameters referenced in the load query are bound to the enclosing object.
+In the following example, this means the 'orderId' parameter will be bound to the value of the orderId field of the order object which caused the related collection to be loaded:
 ```java

 class Order {